anchietajunior/real_state_listings/README.md

 rails db:create && rails db:migrate
 ```

+## Data normalization

+Instead of using a field called city, I created a table called city and I always search this table by the name of the city, so we save on the size of the main table and normalize the data.

 ## Importing data from a csv File

 The import process uses a task called import_from_csv, this task accepts an argument, the url to the file.